Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Experiments

 \subsection{Adversarial Robustness Evaluation}

-\textbf{White-box Robustness.} The performances of ResNet-18 and MobileNet-v2 trained by our MTARD and other baseline methods under the white box attacks are shown in Table \ref{table:2} and \ref{table:3} for CIFAR-10, CIFAR-100, and Tiny-ImageNet.
-We select the best checkpoint of the baseline model and MTARD based on Weighted Robust Accuracy.
+\textbf{White-box Robustness.} The performances of ResNet-18 and MobileNet-v2 trained by our B-MTARD and other baseline methods under the white box attacks are shown in Table \ref{table:2} and \ref{table:3} for CIFAR-10, CIFAR-100, and Tiny-ImageNet.

-The results in Table \ref{table:2} and \ref{table:3} demonstrate that MTARD achieves state-of-the-art W-Robust Acc on CIFAR-10, CIFAR-100, and Tiny-ImageNet.
-For ResNet-18, MTARD improves W-Robust Acc by 1.62\% compared with the best baseline method against the Auto-Attack on CIFAR-100; For MobileNet-v2, MTARD improves the W-Robust Acc by 2.41\% against Auto-Attack on CIFAR-100.
-Moreover, MTARD shows relevant superiority against FGSM, PGD$_{\scriptscriptstyle \rm{trades}}$, PGD$_{\scriptscriptstyle \rm{sat}}$, CW$_{\scriptscriptstyle \rm{\infty}}$ compared with other methods.
-The result shows that the overall performance of MTARD has different degrees of advantage whether compared with the other adversarial training methods, adversarial robustness distillation methods, or mitigating trade-off methods.
+The results in Table \ref{table:2} and \ref{table:3} demonstrate that B-MTARD achieves state-of-the-art W-Robust Acc on CIFAR-10, CIFAR-100, and Tiny-ImageNet.
+For ResNet-18, B-MTARD improves W-Robust Acc by 1.44\%, 2.20\%, and 1.41\% compared with the best baseline method against the PGD$_{\scriptscriptstyle \rm{trades}}$ on CIFAR-10, CIFAR-100, and Tiny-ImageNet; B-MTARD improves W-Robust Acc by 0.79\%, 2.76\%, and 1.54\% compared with the best baseline method against the PGD$_{\scriptscriptstyle \rm{trades}}$ on CIFAR-10, CIFAR-100, and Tiny-ImageNet.
+Moreover, B-MTARD shows relevant superiority against FGSM, PGD$_{\scriptscriptstyle \rm{sat}}$, CW$_{\scriptscriptstyle \rm{\infty}}$, and AutoAttack compared with other methods.
+The results show that the overall performance of B-MTARD has different degrees of advantage whether compared with the other baseline methods. {Meanwhile, B-MTARD also shows the corresponding superiority compared with our conference version (MTARD).}

-\textbf{Black-box Robustness.} In addition, we also test MTARD and other methods against black-box attacks for ResNet-18 and MobileNet-v2 on CIFAR-10, CIFAR-100, and Tiny-ImageNet separately.
+\textbf{Black-box Robustness.} In addition, we also test B-MTARD and other methods against black-box attacks for ResNet-18 and MobileNet-v2 on CIFAR-10, CIFAR-100, and Tiny-ImageNet separately.
 We choose the transfer-based attack and query-based attack in our evaluation.
-We select the best checkpoint of all the trained models based on Weighted Robust Accuracy.
-The result of ResNet-18 is shown in Table \ref{table:4}, while the result of MobileNet-v2 is shown in Table \ref{table:5}.
+We select the best checkpoint of all the trained models based on W-Robust Acc.
+The {results} of ResNet-18 {are} shown in Table \ref{table:4}, while the {results} of MobileNet-v2 {are} shown in Table \ref{table:5}.